Security deposit admin is a compliance headache. Your leasing pipeline doesn’t have to be.

 Understanding Security Deposits

-A security deposit functions as financial protection for landlords against potential property damage, unpaid rent, or lease violations.
+A security deposit functions as financial protection for landlords against property damage, unpaid rent, or lease violations.
 Tenants pay this refundable amount at lease signing, typically equivalent to one or two months’ rent depending on state regulations and local market conditions.

 What Security Deposits Cover